fdorssers/rubigdata/_posts/2016-03-03-first-post.md

 title: First post!
 ---

-This blog will mainly be used to publish posts about assignments for the Big Data course by the Radboud University, and possibly some other musings with respect to data science or Android development.
+This blog will be used to publish posts to discuss assignments for the Radboud Big Data course.